home-assistant/developers.home-assistant/docs/add-ons/configuration.md

 - `list(val1|val2|...)`
 - `device` / `device(filter)`: Device filter can be in the following format: `subsystem=TYPE` i.e. `subsystem=tty` for serial devices.

+Note:

+Options with a `-` are not supported and will be interpreted as a mathematical operation instead of as a string.
+For example, instead of `message-default: value` use `message_default: value`.

 ## Add-on extended build

 Additional build options for an add-on are stored in `build.yaml`.
 This file will be read from our build systems.